barnhunt/bh-symbols/README.md

 - One collection of generally useful bits: start box, boards, rat tube markers, etc.

 - A number of collections each containing symbols for a distinct size of bales.

+- A symbol set with a ring outline and grid and a back wall.

+  > **Note** At present this ring and wall symbol set is probably not
+  > particularly useful.

 These symbols generally use a 1:48 scale — one inch on paper represents four feet of reality.
 Additionally, there is currently one